pioneeringsoftware-cookbooks/postgresql_shm/README.md

 This is how you might typically apply this cookbook: by combining it with other relevant cookbook recipes to set up a PostgreSQL server in a _role_.
 See below.

 Notice the ordering of recipes.
-This cookbook's default recipe runs first, then `sysctl`'s `apply` recipe applies the new defaults.
+This cookbook's default recipe runs last, even after `sysctl`'s `apply` recipe (apparently) applies the new defaults; going last allows this cookbook to override original cookbook defaults.
 Notice also the additional `synchronous_commit` and `db_type` attributes for performance enhancements to the database server.
 See the [`postgresql`][postgresql] cookbook at Opscode for more details.

 [postgresql]:https://supermarket.chef.io/cookbooks/postgresql